athulyasimon/rwebtools/README.md

 ~~~

-*6. Creating and setting parameters in ROS*
+*6. Creating/setting parameters and calling a service in ROS*

 Although `turtlesim`'s velocity and angular velocity can be changed through a topic message, the background color cannot.
 It is instead a parameter, which can be cleared and re-set.
 The following function takes the color that the webpage console specifies and creates the parameters that set the background color.